microsoft/microsoft-ui-xaml/docs/preview_conversion_analyzer.md

 }
 ```
 ## Conversion Process

 **Note: `Microsoft.WinUI.Convert` NuGet Package is Currently Unavailable During Prerelease**

+**It is recommended to use the  [try-convert](https://github.com/dotnet/try-convert/blob/feature/winui/WinUIConvert.md) tool for the full conversion process.**

 Necessary steps for converting a WinUI C# App to WinUI3: